stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 has *unrestricted* multiplicity.

 It is also possible to annotate explicit arguments with multiplicities, in which case the argument must again be put in parentheses.
-We'll see examples of this later on.
+For an example. look again at the type signature of `the`.

 ### Underscores